keharaw/Gayta-Science/index.md

 ## Data

 The source of our data for the analysis was the Twitter API.
 The API provides real-time data with a large volume of tweets, making it a valuable source for analysis and research.
-Its user-friendly interface, customizable options, versatility, and reliability make it a powerful tool for social media analysis, sentiment analysis, marketing research, and more.
+Its user-friendly interface, customisable options, versatility, and reliability make it a powerful tool for social media analysis, sentiment analysis, marketing research, and more.

 ### Data Retrieval